Skip to main content

 Two plants are sold as “chamomile,” and they grow and function differently.

-German chamomile (Matricaria chamomilla, also listed as M. recutita) is an annual, 18-24 inches tall, with small white flowers (1/2 to 3/4 inch diameter) on branching stems.
-This is the most widely grown, most commonly dried for tea, and the one with the best-documented apigenin content - the flavonoid compound associated with its sedative and anti-inflammatory properties (Janmejai K. Srivastava et al., “Chamomile: A herbal medicine of the past with bright future,” Molecular Medicine Reports, 2010).
+German chamomile (Matricaria chamomilla, also listed as M. recutita) is the most widely grown, most commonly dried for tea, and the one with the best-documented apigenin content - the flavonoid compound associated with its calming and anti-inflammatory properties (Janmejai K. Srivastava et al., “Chamomile: A herbal medicine of the past with bright future,” Molecular Medicine Reports, 2010).
 German chamomile self-sows freely.
+It flowers prolifically over a long season and produces more dried flower volume per square foot than Roman.

 The ROI case